Seamless whole-of-home Wi-Fi now easy with Wi-Fi 6/6E/7 (2024 update network guide)

 Rule #4 – extend Wi-Fi signal range

 Remember the 20/30m 5/2.4GHz diameter circle range?
-If your router is further away, you need to extend that range either by:
+If your router (not mesh) is further away, you need to extend that range either by:

-• A Wi-Fi Access Point usually using Ethernet backhaul and uses a different SSID and Password – not seamless
+• A Wi-Fi Access Point usually with an Ethernet backhaul and uses a different SSID and Password – not seamless

 • or a Mesh Extender uses Wi-Fi backhaul (some can use Ethernet backhaul) and the same SSID and password – seamless